 In lieu of traditional holiday shopping stress, opt for an easy and enjoyable experience at these area holiday markets.
 Shop local, stand behind talented artisans and make a positive impact on your community by buying — and giving — quality handmade gifts this season.
-Held across town with a wide variety of vendors and goods, these eight pop-up markets are the go-to places for your season’s shopping this year.
+Held across town with a wide variety of vendors and goods, these six pop-up markets are the go-to places for your season’s shopping this year.

-December 12, 2015: Music City Winterfest in Centennial Park
+December 10, 2016: Music City Winterfest in Centennial Park

 Whether you are interested in listening to the sounds of the holidays performed live by local musicians, enjoying treats and eats from food trucks and brews from the Beer Garden, or crossing holiday gift shopping off your list, Music City Winterfest has something for everyone.
-The free day of fun kicks off at 10 a.m. on Saturday, December 12, and continues until 4 p.m.
-The Holiday Market offers goods from 80 local craft artisans.
+The free day of fun kicks off at 10 a.m. on Saturday, December 10, and continues until 4 p.m.
+The Holiday Market offers goods from 100 local craft artisans.
 Learn more at musiccitywinterfest.com.

 Happy (local) shopping!